EXPUNGEMENT LAWS HAVE CHANGED

 A deferred sentence in reality is not a conviction and is not a sentence.
 If you pled guilty or even no contest to a crime and the judge deferred sentencing, you have not been convicted.
 In Oklahoma, a person must be sentenced before there is a conviction.
 Because sentencing was deferred or continued to a future date, there was no “conviction” at the time of the plea.

-If you successfully complete a deferred sentence, there are now two options available to you: (1) Section 991 expungement or (2) Section 18 expungement if you meet certain new criteria.
+If you successfully complete a deferred sentence, there are now two options available to you: (1) Section 991 expungement or (2) Section 18 expungement if you meet certain criteria.

-So long as you successfully completed the deferred sentence (meaning avoided any further trouble with the law, paid all costs and paid all fines, completed community service, passed drug tests, and fully complied with all other probation requirements), then we can guarantee a Section 991 expungement.
+So long as you successfully completed the deferred sentence (meaning avoided any further trouble with the law, paid all costs and fines, completed community service, passed drug tests, and fully complied with all other probation requirements), then we can guarantee a Section 991 expungement.
 Note, however, that that only seals the courthouse file.
 A Section 991 expungement will NOT seal your arrest record with the police or the OSBI.

 A Section 991 expungement is still valuable because it seals the court file.
 That means it is not searchable on www.oscn.net or www.odcr.com.
 Employers frequently check these free web sites or perform background checks on employees; thus, having the file sealed can be vital to your continued or new employment.